adambard/learnxinyminutes-docs/swift.html.markdown

 let someOptionalString4 = String?.none //nil

 /*
- To access the valuke of an optional that has a value, use the postfix operator !, which force-unwraps it.
+ To access the value of an optional that has a value, use the postfix operator !, which force-unwraps it.
 Force-unwrapping is like saying, "I know that this optional definitely has a value, please give it to me.